 With removal of the four courts in Gananoque as a result of the implementation of the Canada 150 Rink at Lou Jeffries Park, the supply will be reduced to 2.0, resulting in a deficit of 4.0 tennis courts over the Plan period.
-Considering that these courts are used by both tennis and pickleball groups and with an anticipated increase in seniors (and therefore an anticipated increase in demand for pickleball), replacement of at least 2 of these courts will be important going forward.
+Considering that these courts are used by both tennis and pickleball groups and with an anticipated increase in seniors (and therefore an anticipated increase in demand for pickleball), replacement of at least 2 of these courts will be important going forward and should be sited based on principles of equitable geographic distribution.